 Fresh water, both hot and cold, seem essential for a comfortable living.
 To allow for remote and extended adventures, a decent amount of water storage will be required onboard of the bus.
 In the end it's all about being careful and efficient with your water usage.

 A water pump (LILIE SOFTSERIE) will supply the cold fresh water to the bathroom, shower, kitchen and boiler.
-Some quick technical specs: 11.3 L/min (max. flow rate), 2.1 bar (max. pressure), 12 V (power supply).
+Some technical specs: membrane pump, 11.3 L/min (max. flow rate), 2.1 bar (max. pressure), 12 V (power supply), no pressure compensation tank is required for the SOFTSERIE version.
+AquaLock push-to-connect fittings along with 15mm PE tubing (blue = cold, red = hot) from Watts will be used to (inter)connect the fresh water tank with the different outlets (tap-off points).

-In the corner of the kitchen, hidden in the cabinetry and near the diesel (HVO) heater, a hot water boiler will be installed (roughly 25 liter, final type not yet selected).
-The boiler will allow for both electrical heating and diesel (HVO) heating via an internal heat exchanger.
+In the corner of the kitchen, hidden in the cabinetry, a hot water boiler (Isotemp Square 16) will be installed.
+The boiler allows for both electrical heating (750W) and diesel (HVO) heating via an internal heat exchanger (see design Climate control as well).
+To limit the hot water temperature at the outlet of the boiler, a thermostatic mixing valve will be installed.

 The grey water tank (collection of waste water, not to forget) will be mounted underneath the bus (same location as the fresh water tank) and fixed to the chassis.
 The capacity of this tank will be somewhat smaller though, roughly 200 liter.